gregrickaby/swr-examples/README.md

 ## GraphQL

-SWR is fetching library agnostic, so just like with the Axios example, let's use another third-party library to fetch data.
-In this example, we'll use the [graph-request](https://www.npmjs.com/package/graphql-request) library to query a [GraphQL](https://graphql.org/) endpoint and display data for _Pikachu_:
+Since SWR is fetching library agnostic, let's use another third-party library to fetch data.
+In this example, we'll use the [graph-request](https://www.npmjs.com/package/graphql-request) library, to query a [GraphQL](https://graphql.org/) endpoint, and display data for _Pikachu_:

 ```js
 import { request } from "graphql-request";